criipto/docs-old/authentication/aspnetcore.md

 # Install dependencies

 To integrate Criipto Verify with ASP.NET Core you will use the Cookie and OpenID Connect (OIDC) authentication handlers.
-The seed project already references the ASP.NET Core metapackage (Microsoft.AspNetCore.App) which includes all NuGet packages shipped by Microsoft as part of ASP.NET Core 2.2, including the packages for the Cookie and OIDC authentication handlers.
+The seed project already references the ASP.NET Core meta package (Microsoft.AspNetCore.App) which includes all NuGet packages shipped by Microsoft as part of ASP.NET Core 2.2, including the packages for the Cookie and OIDC authentication handlers.

-If you are adding this to your own existing project, and you have not referenced the metapackage, then please make sure that you add the Microsoft.AspNetCore.Authentication.Cookies and Microsoft.AspNetCore.Authentication.OpenIdConnect packages to your application.
+If you are adding this to your own existing project, and you have not referenced the meta package, then please make sure that you add the Microsoft.AspNetCore.Authentication.Cookies and Microsoft.AspNetCore.Authentication.OpenIdConnect packages to your application.

 ``` powershell
 Install-Package Microsoft.AspNetCore.Authentication.Cookies